iCloudHospital/.github/.github/ISSUE_TEMPLATE/design-update.md

 <!--
   Provide a clear and concise description of what the problem is.
-  Providing the screenshots of before & after designs will be helpful -->
+  * Providing the screenshots of before & after designs will be helpful
+  * If the page is already being used, providing page url will be helpful (eg: https://int.cloudhospital/hospitals/samsung-medical-center)
+-->

 (Write your answer here.)